-- · Failing to appear to a clerkship, - Missing a clerkship due to violation of dress code, - Being unprepared for a clerkship, - Tardiness or leaving a clerkship early, - Failing to notify the attending physician of an absence one hour before the clerkship begins in the case of illness/emergency; or in the case of a known absence, failure to request permission for absence within an appropriate timeframe for patient care needs, - Failure to follow current policy regarding clinical requirements such as current Clinical Training Certificate, valid CPR, TB, etc.
+- Failing to appear to a clerkship,

+- Missing a clerkship due to violation of dress code,

+- Being unprepared for a clerkship,

+- Tardiness or leaving a clerkship early,

+- Failing to notify the attending physician of an absence one hour before the clerkship begins in the case of illness/emergency; or in the case of a known absence, failure to request permission for absence within an appropriate timeframe for patient care needs, - Failure to follow current policy regarding clinical requirements such as current Clinical Training Certificate, valid CPR, TB, etc.

 Each unexcused absence will require the student to make up 8 hours of clinical clerkships.
-Two unexcused absences may result in failure of the clerkship at the discretion of the attending physician.
+Two unexcused absences will result in failure of the clerkship unless excused by the Associate Dean of Naturopathic Clinical Education.
+All make-up rotations must be completed by the end of the quarter unless a grade of Incomplete is granted for the clinical rotation.